dddrrreee/cs140e-25win/labs/8-device-int/README.md

-    it's much easier to flip stuff around (3) it lets us use relative jumps rather than absolute (since the jump table doesn't move) which will be faster; (4) we won't have to do anything special if we enable the icache (or dcache) since we don't copy code.
+    it's much easier to flip stuff around (3) it lets us use relative jumps rather than absolute (since the jump table doesn't move) which will be faster; (4) we won't have to do anything special if we enable the icache (or dcache) since we don't copy code (and thus don't have to make the icache consistent w/ memory or the dcache).

 ---------------------------------------------------------------------------